WorldHealthOrganization/ddcc-gateway-api-tests/specs/federation_2p/certificates.md

 * "CountryA" creates a certificate
 * "CountryA" creates CMS message with certificate
-* "CountryA" uploads CMS certificate
+* "CountryA" uploads CMS with certificate
 * check that the response had no error
 * "CountryA" downloads the certificate trustlist
 * check that the certificate is in the trustlist
-* wait synchronization time
+* wait for 120 seconds
 * "CountryC" downloads the federated certificate trustlist
 * check that the certificate is in the trustlist